 Authorization cards: An authorization card is a card or document signed by an employee stating that the employee desires to be represented by an organization or individual for collective bargaining purposes, or opposes an organization or individual’s representation.

 According to the NMB website authorization cards must have the name of the organization representing (or seeking to represent) the craft or class, and must be signed and dated by the employee.
 Typically, authorization cards also include the following information: employee address, telephone number, job title, and employee number.
 The NMB compares the signed authorization cards to a List of Potential Eligible Voters supplied by the carrier to determine the percentage of employees signing authorization cards (generally referred to as the “showing of interest”).

 The language on authorization cards must be unambiguous and the NMB must be able to determine the employee’s intent of either desiring or opposing union representation in the workplace.

 After the cards are signed, this form, along with original signed authorization cards, must be submitted by the employee- petitioner to the NMB at the following address (certified or otherwise traceable mail is advised and copies should be made of the authorization cards for safe keeping):

 Washington, DC 20005-7011

-Also, if you want legal advice in pursuing “decertification" under Russell, please notify us and your request for assistance will be referred to a Staff Attorney.
+Finally, if you want legal advice in pursuing “decertification,” please contact the National Right to Work Legal Defense Foundation and your request for assistance will be referred to a Staff Attorney.

-You are not casting a vote either way by filling out the above Authorization Card.
-You are simply calling for the National Mediation Board to hold an Election.
+NOTE: You are not casting a vote either way by filling out an Authorization Card.
+You are simply calling for the National Mediation Board to hold a secret-ballot election to vote out the union.
 The signed card is valid for one year.
-Fifty percent plus one is needed to petition the NMB for an election.
+Signatures of fifty percent plus one of all employees in the craft or class are needed to petition the NMB for an election.